ligadata-mkhalawi/Kamanja/trunk/docs/source/python/python-guide.rst

 Example Using Python Libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The example shows the use of a third-party library called Theano.
+The example shows another use of the Theano library.
-Theano is a Python scientific library.
-It is designed to take advantage of underlying hardware
+It takesj advantage of underlying hardware
 (that includes recent graphics processing units (GPUs))
 and hence has high performance that is comparable to C implementations.

 The example is just a simple floating point addition
 done functionally using Theano.
-Future versions include real examples.

 Steps to run the sample:

 #.
 Start Zookeeper, Kafka
 #.
-Call CreateQueues
+Call the :ref:`createqueues-command-ref` command
+   to connect to the Kafka server and create some queues for simple testing.
 #.
+Run the Python_Theano.sh script
+   in the *$KAMANJA_HOME/input/SampleApplications/bin* directory
+   to load all :ref:`messages<messages-term>`, :ref:`models<model-term>`,
+   and :ref:`adapter bindings<adapter-binding-config-ref>`.
-Run the Python_Tensor.sh script in $KAMANJA_HOME/input/SampleApplications/bin.
-The step loads all messages, models, and adapter bindings.
+   This loads all messages, models, and adapter bindings.
 #.
-Start Kamanja.
+Start Kamanja; see :ref:`start-stop-cluster`.
 #.
-Run PushSimpleData.sh in $KAMANJA_HOME/input/SampleApplications/bin.
+Run the PushSimpleData.sh in $KAMANJA_HOME/input/SampleApplications/bin.
 #.
 Watch the output queue.

 ::